adambloebaum/milb-watcher/README.md

   - All dates and times are in the server's local time zone
   - Game times from the API are automatically converted from UTC
   - No complicated time zone management needed
+- Logging & Monitoring:
   - Tracks game entry details in logs
+  - Logs all console output to daily log files
+  - Automatically cleans up log files older than 30 days
+  - Provides HTTP endpoints for health checks and status
+- Cloud-ready:
+  - Easy deployment to Fly.io (see DEPLOYMENT.md)
+  - Includes health check endpoints

 ## Setup